TheWitheredStriker/TheWitheredStriker/README.md

 - [ ] Part 4: Some assorted crud with no actual relationship (I just slapped them together)
   - [ ] Smalltalk
   - [ ] Scala
-  - [ ] Pascal
 - [ ] Part 5: Going lower
   - [ ] C
   - [ ] C++
   - [ ] Nim
   - [ ] Assembly

-I'm interested in some other languages as well, like Elixir, D, Ada, and Kotlin, but I'm not sure if I'll ever get to those.
+I'm interested in some other languages as well, like Elixir, Pascal, D, Ada, and Kotlin, but I'm not sure if I'll ever get to those.
 The other ones I just mentioned have priority.

 # Contact me